US could be in for 'a bad fall and a bad winter' if it's unprepared for a second wave of coronavirus, Fauci warns - Local News 8

 US could be in for ‘a bad fall and a bad winter’ if it’s unprepared for a second wave of coronavirus, Fauci warns

-A second round of the coronavirus is ‘inevitable,’ the nation’s leading epidemiologist says, but just how bad it is will depend on the progress the US makes in the coming months.
+A second round of the coronavirus is “inevitable,” the nation’s top infectious disease doctor says, but just how bad it is will depend on the progress the US makes in the coming months.

 “If by that time we have put into place all of the countermeasures that you need to address this, we should do reasonably well,” Dr. Anthony Fauci said.
 “If we don’t do that successfully, we could be in for a bad fall and a bad winter.”

-Note: CORRECTION: This story has been updated to correct the description of Anthony Fauci’s medical expertise.